unkn0wnvariable/PowerShell-Office365Admin/README.md

 Microsoft have instructions on how to install modules or connect to services here:
 [Connect PowerShell to Office 365 Services](https://support.office.com/en-us/article/Connect-PowerShell-to-Office-365-services-06a743bb-ceb6-49a9-a61d-db4ffdf54fa6)

+The SharePoint module can also now be installed directly from PSGallery using `Install-Module -Name Microsoft.Online.SharePoint.PowerShell` in a PowerShell window.

 In addition, the services which use remote sessions will require the script execution policy within PowerShell to be changed to RemoteSigned.
 This is done either globally with: